 The western and eastern model of depression defers greatly.
 Where as the western model looks at the symptoms and determines diagnosis based on the DSM (diagnostic statistical manual), the eastern model looks at the person holistically.
 According to the eastern method, we look at both the issues surrounding the person (life/lifestyle) and symptoms in an effort to determine the cause, not simply the outcome.
 In this view, bringing the whole person back into balance by looking at our physical, vital, emotional, mental and spiritual bodies.

 First of all, as I’m sure you will agree – everybody is different.
 So if we are looking at how to create balance, it is imperative that we have different tools to bring different people back into harmony.
 Some of us will experience more anxiety, some more irritability or anger, some will feel deep sadness and some will feel nothing at all, known as dysthymia, also know as flat or numb.
 All of these experiences classify as mild to moderate depression, yet how can they be treated the same?
-In YogaFit for Balancing Moods, we have split this out into three different archetypes (modeled from Ayurveda): airy, burning or earthy depression.
+One way of looking at this is through the lens of Ayurveda: Vata/Air, Pitta/Fire, Kapha/Earth.
 One person may experience all three at different times in their life, or tend to fall more often into one category particularly during certain times based on current experiences.
 When separated in this way, the practices to become more balanced for each of these archetypes becomes more clear.

-Symptoms of airy depression include: insomnia, no-low appetite, fearfulness, diminished creativity, loneliness, reduced clarity and when faced with option to fight, flee or freeze they will choose to flee.
+Symptoms of vata/air related imbalances are: insomnia, no-low appetite, fearfulness, diminished creativity, loneliness, reduced clarity and when faced with option to fight, flee or freeze they will choose to flee.

-Often those in an airy depression will experience tremendous anxiety.
+Often those in a vata imbalance will experience tremendous anxiety.
 They will be lost in their head, often feeding themselves with an ongoing loop of negative self-talk of not being good enough, smart enough etc… and at the same time scared to admit these feelings outward.
 Practices should be centered on being true to oneself and building confidence through trust and grounding exercises.

 - Asana (poses) should be physically strengthening, emotionally nourishing and spiritually grounding.
 A rhythmic flow that is simple in nature and not too intense will be best.
 Try poses like downward facing dog, slow sun salutations, warrior poses, forward folds and especially lots of twists